-- 1. Zoom out from the part. - · Click the Zoom Out tool.

-- Enter .80 in the Status Line. - 2.
-Construct a vertical line for the side view that is the same length as the distance from the top of the flange to the center. - · Click the Single Line tool. - Move the pointer to the top of the flange to display the construction line and move to the right the approximate distance shown below.
-Click on the construction line.
+- 1. Zoom out from the part. - Click the Zoom Out tool or scroll the scroll mouse wheel forward. - Enter .80 in the Status Line. - 2.
+Construct a vertical line for the side view that is the same length as the distance from the top of the flange to the center. - Click the Single Line tool. - Move the pointer to the top of the flange to Click here display the construction line and move to the align:x right the approximate distance shown below.
+Click on the construction line. - · Move the pointer to the center of the right bolt hole to "awaken" it, then move to the right to display the horizontal construction line.
+Click at the intersect point of the horizontal and vertical construction lines.